-This task also provides for the development of a UPWP for the next fiscal year.
+This task also provides for staff coordination with localities, state and federal partners in project development and tasks for the next fiscal year UPWP.
 The document will consider and, where possible, incorporate suggestions from federal funding agencies, state transportation agencies, transit operating agencies, and local governments participating in the CVTPO.
 The approved UPWP will be distributed to the Policy Board and made available to the public on the CVTPO website (cvtpo.org).